-Our data shows we have large and persistent awarding gaps between students from the least deprived areas (IMD quintile five) and the most deprived areas (IMD quintile one), and beginning to this is increase (Graph 12).
+Our data shows we have large and persistent awarding gaps between students from the least deprived areas (IMD quintile five) and the most deprived areas (IMD quintile one), and this is beginning to increase (Graph 12).

 This is a student group - IMD quintile one - for which we will set an objective and target and put interventions in place to contribute towards reducing the awarding gap.